jessyuqiu/jessyuqiu.github.io/index.md

 ## _Work in Progress_
-4. "Industrial Labor Relations in Urban China" <br>
+4. "From Settlement to Stability: The Political Impact of Relaxing Migration Barriers in China" <br>
 with [Weizheng Lai](https://laiwz.github.io/) <br>